This post is also available in: Español

-Beautiful and practical yarn holder (Amazon ad link):
+Beautiful and practical yarn holder (Amazon affiliate link):

 Cotton or polyfill are often used when crocheting Amigurumi.
 Amigurumis are usually 3-dimensional crocheted figures and/or objects that are filled after completion with cotton, polyfill or something similar so that they retain their shape.

-Polyfill for her amigurumi projects (Amazon ad link):
+Polyfill for your amigurumi projects (Amazon affiliate link):

 Also often used in crocheting Amigurumi are plastic eyes, also called safety eyes, because of the ability to securely attach them to the finished project without them falling off and possibly being swallowed by infants.